krtkygpta/ZenArc-Theme/readme.md

 - **Enhanced PDF Viewer**: Improved reading experience for PDF documents

 ## Installation Guide

-1. Navigate to your browser's profiles directory
+1. Open Firefox and type `about:config` in the address bar

+2. When you see the "Accept the Risk and Continue" warning, click on it

+3. In the search bar at the top, type or paste:
+   `toolkit.legacyUserProfileCustomizations.stylesheets`

+4. Set this preference to `true` by clicking the toggle button on the right

+5. Now, we need to find your Firefox profile folder.
+Type `about:support` in the address bar

+6. Look for "Profile Directory" or "Profile Folder" and click the "Open Directory" button beside it

-2. Create a new folder named `chrome`
+7. Inside your profile folder, create a new folder called `chrome` if it doesn't already exist.

-3. Copy all theme files into the `chrome` folder
+8. Paste the files from here into the folder directly
-4. Restart your browser for changes to take effect

 ## Required Configuration